 Anything GreenGrow it, sell it, build em, utilize em, most importantly profit from any and all things Green.

 For Indiana to continue to compete and lead our nation and the world in agriculture I think we need to put our conservative views of marijuana to the side.
 Lets cast away the negative stigma of pot from our grandparents generation.

 I’m not talking about rope or CBD oil either.
 Those are already legal here in Indiana.
 I’m talking THC in all it’s forms.
-Buds, liquid, gummies, brownies, etc. Other forward looking states such as Colorado, Oregon, and Michigan already realize what a huge agricultural market is opening up in front of our very eyes and are already benefiting from the production, cultivation, manufacturing, distributing, and taxes being collected by recreational marijuana.
+Buds, liquid, gummies, brownies, etc. Other forward looking states such as Colorado, Oregon, Michigan, even Illinois already realize what a huge agricultural market is opening up in front of our very eyes and are already benefiting from the production, cultivation, manufacturing, distributing, and taxes being collected by recreational marijuana.

 Indiana has a history of agricultural innovation and excellence.
 Those of us who live outside the few truly metropolitan areas already know this.
 But, Indiana is still an agricultural state.
 Purdue University’s School of Agriculture is one of the worlds leading colleges of all things agriculture as it pertains to food, life, and as a natural resource science.
 They have a strong history stretching the frontiers of science to find solution to global issues.
 Per the link from above.
 Seems to be a natural partnership.

 I’m pretty sure we in Indiana lost any moral high ground when we legalized sports betting earlier this year.
 If we know that gambling is addictive, can cause financial ruin, and could potentially tear apart households.
 Why not pot?
 Seems hypocritical to allow and profit from some recreational activities, but not all.

 Luckily it’s not all doom and gloomIndiana is at the forefront in some cases